Jolak5/life-with-Joseph/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my teammate, leslie for the videos she sent that really helped me complete this project in time...
+Thanks to Cindy Shin for the design (https://www.behance.net/adagio07)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>